Kirito34419/wildfire_project/README.md

 Developer Notes:
 -----------------
 This system was built as part of a college project to demonstrate the real-world integration of satellite data, weather APIs, and machine learning into an interactive web app using Python.
 Contributions and feedback are welcome!
-The model has been trained using the data from nasa
+The model has been trained using the data from NASA using download_fire_data.py using the data range from 2017 to 2023 for training and 2024 to 2025 for testing.
+If required, please change the value in the file and download and combine the files using the combinecsv.py and train the model.